AToxicNinja/AndroidDocs/privacyPolicy.md

 **Information Collection and Use**

 The Application collects no information however if installed using Google Play Services some information may be collected by Google.
-Please see the Third Party's Privacy Policies about handling data.
-Below are the links to the Privacy Policy of the third-party service providers potentially used by the Application:
+Additionally any Advertisements are served using AdMob platform which may collect its own data.
+Please see the Third Party's Privacy Policies about handling data, linked below.

 *   [Google Play Services](https://www.google.com/policies/privacy/)
 *   [AdMob](https://support.google.com/admob/answer/6128543?hl=en)